-As the identification of the good with being in no manner denies or attempts to minimize pain or sufforing, so it has not the elightest implication of a denial of unordered manifolds, of disorder, or of false values.
-For the middle torm in the Mentification of the good with being is intelligibility.
-The intelligibility of this universe is to be grasped not only by direct but also by invorce insights; it is to be reached not by a single withod, by by the fourfold battory of classical and genotic, statistical and dialectical methods.
-In so for as the intelligibility of this universe is statistical. its goodnees consists potentially in unordered manifolds. formally in the effective probability of the emergence of order, and actually in the eventual emergence.
-In so for as the intelligibility of this universe is genetic, its goodness consists potentially in the incompleteness and -coarkiness of carlier stages of development. formally in the sequence of operators that would replace generic incomplotoness by appendic perfection, and actually in the attainment of that perfection.
-In so fur as the intelligibility of this universe is dielectical, its goodness consists potentially in the failures and refusals of antonomous self-consciousness to be consistently reasonable. formally in the inner and outer tensions through which such failures and refusals bring about either the choice of their own reversal or the elimination of these that antenders obstinatoly refuse the reversal, and actually in the consequent removal of disorders and false values.
+As the dam identification of the good with being in no manner denies or attempts to minimize pain or suffering, so it has not the slightest implication of a denial of unordered manifolds, of disorder, or of false values.
+For the middle term in the identification of the good with being is intelligibility.
+The intelligibility of this universe is to be grasped not only by direct but also by inverse insights; it is to be reached not by a single method but by the fourfold battery of classical and genetic, statistical and dialectical methods.
+In so far as the intelligibility of this universe is statistical, its goodness consists potentially in unordered manifolds, formally in the effective probability of the emergence of order, and actually in eventual emergence.
+In so far as the intelligibility of this universe is genetic, its goodness consists potentially in the incompleteness and awkwardness of earlier stages of development, formally in the sequence of operators that would replace ma generic incompleteness by specific perfection, and actually in the attainment of that perfection.
+In so far as the intelligibility of this universe is dialectical, its goodness consists potentially in the failures and werdeds refusals of autonomous self-consciousness to be consistently reasonable, formally in the inner and outer tensions through which such failures and refusals bring about either their www.reversel / the choice of their own reversal or the elimination of those that obstinately refuse the reversal, and actually in the consequent removal of disorders and false values.
 To identify the good with the intelligibility of being is to identify it, not with the ideal intelligibility of some postulated utopia, but with the ascertainable intelligibility of the universe that exists.